aimerneige/win10_env_setup/README.md

 # win10_env_setup

-NOTE: This article is on build.

 ## Introduction

 This is an article about how to build my own windows development environment.\
-You can find some useful software and use tips here.\
+You can find some useful software and using tips here.\
 If you have something to recommend me to use, just post an issue.\
 This repository will keep on update.

+Just for save some time on google.

 ## Language